kkrt-labs/keth/docs/AI-REPORT.md

 ## Context

 The system proves Ethereum block state transitions.
-Previously, it validated by recomputing the post-state root and comparing it to the block header’s `state_root`.
+Previously, it validated by recomputing the post-state root and comparing it to the block header's `state_root`.
 This PR adopts an EELS-aligned strategy, validating STF-generated diffs (account/storage changes) against MPT diffs computed from provided `pre_state_root` and `post_state_root`, avoiding costly full state root